 Founded in 1958 by Rabbi Jacob Segal z"l and other leaders in the Detroit Jewish community, Hillel Day School began with a handful of students and their parents who were pioneers in the Conservative day school movement.
-The group worked tirelessly to turn their dream of a Jewish day school into a reality … and a wonderful tradition began.
+The group worked tirelessly to turn their dream of a Jewish day school into a reality, and a wonderful legacy began.
 Today, Hillel is a thriving educational institution located in Farmington Hills, Michigan

 In 2006, the school completed a $4.5 million expansion with the construction of a regulation size gym, theater, dressing room, lobby, and accounting and Advancement offices.
 This construction project directly addressed our continued commitment to educating the whole child, as well as our commitment to the future.
 In 2012, through a generous grant, Hillel fully integrated technology into its educational program, including 1:1 technology

 for fifth through eighth graders.

 In the fall of 2008, reflecting the changing nature of North American Jewry, the Board of Trustees voted to operate Hillel as a community Jewish day school.
 Following that vote, the Board approved a revised mission statement and reaffirmed Hillel Day School’s core Jewish values.
 Hillel continues to thrive.
 We are truly the only Jewish Day School in this region, and one of the few in the nation, committed to preserving Jewish peoplehood through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the modern age.
 We create a sense of community in our school that extends to the home, synagogue and the world around us.